 - Is it slippery?

 After your period for 3 to five days, you may find that you have no mucus (dry).
 Any mucus that is seen at this time is infertile.
 If you do find mucus, it will likely be sticky and may come out as a blob.

 Words women use to describe their infertile mucus at this time include:

 Infertile mucus feels drier to touch than fertile mucus.
 It may be yellow, white or opaque.
 Upon observation by touch between your thumb and index finger, you will find that it does not stretch or move – it is quite thick.

 Cervical mucus will become moist but sticky, about the consistency of a hand lotion product, just days before you ovulate.
-At this stage, the colour will range from white to cream-colored.
+At this stage, the colour will range from white to cream-coloured.
 If your cervical mucus appears this way, there is some chance for conception.

 When you are ovulating, you will have the most cervical mucus.
 The cervical mucus should be about the same texture and have a similar appearance to an egg white; at this stage, it is often referred to as “egg-white cervical mucus.”
 Finger testing will allow the mucus to stretch quite a ways (several centimetres) before it breaks (if it breaks at all).
 This is the time, during ovulation, when you are most likely to become pregnant.

 Words women use to describe their fertile mucus include:

 If your cervical mucus resembles an egg white but is less slippery, it indicates that you have recently completed ovulation.
 This typically occurs between the end of ovulation and the start of your next period.
 While there is still a chance for conception during this time, it is relatively low.